SAMMISolutions/docs/doc_posts/_getting-started/migration-lb2.md

 ##### Deleting LioranBoard Files and Folders
 {% include alert.html text="You should only proceed with file deletion once you are sure everything in SAMMI is working!" type="warning" %}

-Eensure all your SAMMI components (Core, Bridge and Deck) are updated to the latest versions and are functioning properly before deleting any old LioranBoard 2 files.
+Ensure all your SAMMI components (Core, Bridge and Deck) are updated to the latest versions and are functioning properly before deleting any old LioranBoard 2 files.
 Make sure all your extensions that were installed in your transmitter.html have been successfully transferred to the bridge.html and are working as expected.

 Once you have made sure they are all in working order, you can delete the following files and folders:
 - Stream Deck folder